 Kyle Schmidt is a Co-Founder of Bluepipes, a healthcare professional networking website that provides features designed to solve the unique career management challenges facing nursing, physician and allied professionals.

 If you are interested in becoming a nurse and already have a bachelor’s degree, Utica’s accelerated nursing program in New York is probably your best fit.
-However, if you don’t have a previous bachelor’s degree, Utica’s Accelerated BSN program in Florida may be for you.
 Contact us today to speak with an admissions advisor.